ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 [Model drift](https://www.forbes.com/sites/forbestechcouncil/2021/09/23/model-drift-in-data-analytics-what-is-it-so-what-now-what/?sh=54ce17194862) refers to the degradation of model performance due to changes in data and relationships between input and output variables.
 In order to deal with model drift, continuous model monitoring is the key.

 The covid19-projection is a part-time project.
 During the author actively worked on it, the past performance is evaluated weekly.
-The [historical performance](https://covid19-projections.com/historical-performance/) along with other models are presented in the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub), which is a website that maintains the authoritative, up-to-date record for forecasts of COVID-19 cases, deaths and hospitalizations in the US.
+The [historical performance](https://covid19-projections.com/historical-performance/) along with other models are presented in the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub), which is a website that maintains the authoritative, up-to-date record for forecasts of COVID-19 cases, deaths, and hospitalizations in the US.
 The latest forecasts from these models were sent to the CDC weekly and presented on the CDC COVID-19 Forecasting page.
 Also, the evaluation results were used to guide the model iteration for better consistency and accuracy.

 ## Your turn! 🚀